Mariamsherin01/Module-5/Multiple Inheritance.md

 ---

 ### AIM
-To write a Python program to get the name, attendance, and ID of a student and check if they are eligible for the next module using multiple inheritance.
+To write a Python program to get the name, attendance, and ID of a student and check if they are eligible for the placement using multiple inheritance.
 If attendance > 80, the student is eligible; otherwise, not eligible.

 ---